 What are the Negatives of Oat Milk?

 Commercial oat milk is often high in sugar, but your homemade oat milk need not be high in sugar - you can control.
-Even this recipe, with 1 tsp of maple syrup added, contains only 1 gm of sugar per cup.
+Even this recipe, with 1 teaspoon of maple syrup added, contains only 1 gm of sugar per cup.
 Compare that to commercial options which often have up to 7g of sugar per cup.

 Don't miss a thing, subscribe here to get recipes delivered to your inbox!